 Lynch was promoted to offensive coordinator/quarterbacks coach in December of 2013, prior to Ball State’s appearance in the GoDaddy Bowl.

 As the Cardinals’ wide receivers coach in 2009 and 2010, Lynch guided Briggs Orsbon to a team-high 51 catches and 461 receiving yards in 2010.

-Lynch spent the 2008 season as the Ashland University offensive coordinator, helping the program to averages of 324 yards passing, 146 yards rushing and 38.0 points/game.
+Lynch spent the 2008 season as the Ashland University offensive coordinator, helping the program to averages of 324 yards passing, 146 yards rushing and 38 points per game.
 His work with quarterback Billy Cundiff resulted in All-America first team honors as the Eagles won their first postseason game in program history with a 27-16 victory on Nov.
 15, 2008, against Minnesota State-Mankato.
 Cundiff was also tabbed the conference player of the year and a nominee for the Harlon Hill Trophy, given to the Division II football player of the year.

 St. Joseph’s marked Lynch’s first coaching stop as he worked with quarterbacks and as the offensive coordinator in 2007.

 A 2002 graduate of Delta High School, Lynch headed to Ball State, where he was a four-year letter man.
 He graduated as one of the most prolific passers in Cardinal history, completing 391 of 613 passes for 4,292 yards with 37 touchdowns and a .638 career passing percentage.